nawrockie/ribosensor_wrapper/00README.txt

 ##############################################################################
 SETTING UP ENVIRONMENT VARIABLES

-Before you can run ribosensor-wrapper.pl you will need to update some of your environment variables.
+Before you can run ribosensor.pl you will need to update some of your environment variables.
 To do this, add the following seven lines to either your .bashrc file (if you use bash shell) or .cshrc file (if you use C shell or tcsh).
 The .bashrc or .cshrc file will be